jdesbonnet/LPC8xx_Flash_EEPROM/README.md

 This can be used, for example, to preserve settings or network node addresses across power cycles.

 Currently compiles to just under 4KiB (without space optimization) so it should work with all the LPC8xx range of MCUs including the LPC810.
-I'm uming LPCXpresso version 7.6.2 to build the project.
+I'm using LPCXpresso IDE version 7.6.2 to build the project.

-Acknowledgements
+##Acknowledgements

 This demo uses iap_driver.c code from an NXP example: http://www.lpcware.com/content/forum/eeprom-emulation